iterative/dvc.org/content/docs/command-reference/plots/show.md

   [Vega specification](https://vega.github.io/vega/docs/specification/) file
   instead of HTML.
 See `dvc plots` for more info.

-- `--no-csv-header` - lets DVC know that CSV or TSV `targets` do not have a header.
+- `--no-header` - lets DVC know that CSV or TSV `targets` do not have a header.
   A 0-based numeric index can be used to identify each column instead of names.

 - `-h`, `--help` - prints the usage/help message, and exit.